CareEvolution/MyDataHelpsKit-iOS/example/README.md

 There are several ParticipantSession APIs that take query objects and produce paged arrays of results.
 These are all implemented in the example app with a generic `PagedView` SwiftUI view, and appropriate data source objects that perform the actual queries against ParticipantSession and construct individual SwiftUI views for each item in the results.

+## Using this app to learn about MyDataHelpsKit

+Browse the example app source code to see how a real app might use the MyDataHelpsKit SDK.
+Search the example code for `/// triple-slash comments` for inline explanation of how MyDataHelpsKit is being used.
+Try customizing the example app's code to experiment with different ways to call various APIs: search for code comments labeled `EXERCISE` for suggested customization points.

 ## Example app features

-The headings below describe the functionality you can find in each subview accessed from the example app's main menu (`RootMenuView`):
+The headings below describe the functionality you can find in each subview accessed from the example app's main menu (RootMenuView):

 ### Participant Info